RPerottoni/Health_Insurance_Cross_Sell/README.md

 # 5. Machine Learning Models
-In this phase, we selected 3 differents machine learning models to training and evaluate, the algorithms selected to use on this project are listed bellow.
+<p style="text-align: justify"> In this phase, we selected 3 differents machine learning models to training and evaluate, the algorithms selected to use on this project are listed bellow. </p>
 - KNN Classifier
 - Logistic Regression
 - XGBoost Classifier